 How secure is Opera’s VPN?

-How does Opera’s VPN handle your data?
+How does Opera’s VPN handle my data?

 When you use our built-in VPN service, we do not log any information related to your browsing activity and originating network address.
+Period.

 No logs.
 No tracking.
 What you do online is your own business.

 And what if the government makes you give up user data from the VPN?